Building your family by adopting takes more than love it takes careful thought and preparation.

 What should I expect?

-We will explain who we are (see Our Staff), what we believe (see Overview & Mission), and how we work (see The Role of an Adoption Facilitator in Resources).
-You can expect us to treat you as we would wish to be treated with respect and honesty.
+We will explain who we are (see Our Staff), what we believe Overview & Mission), and how we work (see Pre-Placement).
+You can expect us to treat you as we would wish to be treated - with respect and honesty.
 In return, we will expect you to be genuinely honest with yourself about the changes that adoption will cause in your life and family.

 What happens next?

-To facilitate means "to make things easier, to counsel, to advise."
-As an adoption facilitator, this is what Pact will do for you before, during, and after placement.
-We will work closely and continuously with you throughout the adoption process, as well as with the expectant parents and other adoption professionals involved in the process.
+As a full service adoption agency with robust post-placement services, Pact will work with you before, during, and after placement.
+We will work closely and continuously with you throughout the adoption process, as well as with the expectant parents and other adoption professionals who may be involved in the process.

 - Preparing for Success: As you await the day when a beautiful child of color becomes part of your family, you will attend Pact workshops for (pre-)adoptive parents, or equivalent classes in your region, and complete selected readings.
 You will continue to have individualized consultations with Pact staff, primarily by phone.
 Often, unexpected feelings arise as you begin to understand the lifelong journey on which you are embarking by building your family through adoption.
 We'll be there to support you, and provide access to other families who have adopted.